 If you're one of the millions of workers in America without any paid leave, whether for illness or vacation, there may be no choice but to take unpaid leave.
 Perhaps you've been saving up for the birth of your child and can dip into your savings to take days off without pay to care for your child and spouse.
-Under the Family and Medical Leave Act (FMLA), your employer must give you unpaid leave to care for a newborn or ill family member, but not all employers are covered by FMLA, so check the specifics before barging into the HR office demanding your time off.
+Under the Family and Medical Leave Act (FMLA), your employer must give you unpaid leave to care for a newborn or ill family member, but not all employers are covered by FMLA, so check the specifics before negotiating time off.

 The Bottom Line